Monday 30 October 1939

 U-59 (Oberleutnant zur See Harald Jürst) sinks the British anti-submarine trawler HMS Northern Rover west of the Shetland Islands.
 There are no survivors, 27 perish.

 The City of Flint makes it back to Tromsø.
-The Norwegians decide to put an end to the saga, which is causing an international incident.
+The Norwegians finally put an end to the saga, which is causing an international incident.
 They provide the ship with an armed escort to make sure that the freighter leaves Norwegian waters and does not continue provoking the British.

 The British Admiralty reports that two of its destroyers were attacked by German bombers south of the Dogger Bank, with no damage.